YahooArchive/flux-examples/react-router/README.md

 # routing with react-router

-*** React-Router has not been updated to React 0.13 yet.
-Therefore this example requires a separate `npm install` from this directory.***

 This shows routing on the client and the server with [react-router](https://github.com/rackt/react-router).
 Navigation uses history pushes on the client but browser refresh will render the current page correctly on the server.

 ## Usage